Economic and Political Overview

 Main Sectors of Industry

-Angola is Africa's largest oil producer, overtaking Nigeria, a net producer of natural gas and also the third largest producer of diamonds in the continent, surpassed only by Botswana and the Democratic Republic of Congo.
-The Angolan economy - the third largest in sub-Saharan Africa - is dominated by the oil and gas industry, which accounts for about 50% of its GDP and is the primary source of revenue for the country (more than 70% of government revenue and 90% of Angola's exports come from oil activities).
-In addition to diamonds, the country also produces gold, granite, gypsum, marble, and salt, and possesses numerous undeveloped minerals with potential for extraction including beryllium, clay, copper, iron-ore, lead, lignite, manganese, mica, nickel, peat, phosphate rock, quartz, silver, tungsten, uranium, vanadium, and zinc.
-The industrial sector represents 44.1% of GDP and 7% of employment (World Bank).
+The industrial sector represents 45.3% of GDP and 5.6% of employment (World Bank).
+Angola stands as one of Africa's largest oil producers, a net producer of natural gas, and the second-largest producer of diamonds on the continent, surpassed only by Botswana.
+The Angolan economy is dominated by the oil and gas industry, which accounts for about 30% of its GDP and is the primary revenue source for the country (with more than 70% of government revenue and 90% of Angola's exports coming from oil activities).
+In addition to diamonds, the country also produces gold, granite, gypsum, marble, and salt, with numerous undeveloped minerals with potential for extraction, including beryllium, clay, copper, iron ore, lead, lignite, manganese, mica, nickel, peat, phosphate rock, quartz, silver, tungsten, uranium, vanadium, and zinc.
+The manufacturing sector is not well developed nor diversified, and accounts for around 8% of GDP (World Bank).
+According to the National Oil, Gas, and Biofuels Agency (ANPG), Angola's average daily oil production reached 1.134 million barrels in the first three quarters of 2024, increasing by 4% y-o-y.

-The services sector (banking, communication, tourism) is also growing rapidly, accounting for 46.5% of GDP and employing 42% of the population.
-Tourism is growing, although there is a severe shortage of hotels and other types of accommodation.
-The construction sector is booming (9% of GDP), driven by a large reconstruction program launched by the government.
+The services sector (banking, communication, tourism) is also experiencing rapid growth, accounting for 39.8% of GDP and employing 38.2% of the population.
+Although tourism is growing, there is a severe shortage of hotels and other types of accommodation.
+The construction sector is booming, comprising around 9% of GDP.
+Telecommunications has seen significant growth, propelled by increased mobile phone penetration and investments in infrastructure.
+Banking and finance play a crucial role in supporting Angola's economy, with both domestic and international financial institutions operating within the country.

 Breakdown of Economic Activity By Sector Agriculture Industry Services